AdamCaretta/AdamCaretta/README.md

-- 👋 Hi, I’m @AdamCaretta
+- 👋 Hi, I’m @AdamCaretta and I am currently in school for Cybersecurity
-- 👀 I’m interested in Game Development, Web Development
+- 👀 I’m interested in Game Development, Web Development, and obviously security related roles
-- 🌱 I’m currently learning Python
+- 🌱 I’m currently learning Python at my local community college
 - 📫 How to reach me - adamcarettacoding@gmail.com

 <!---